Coremine Medical gives you quick access to comprehensive information

 Clicking the Login text link at the top of the page opens a box requesting your Email (username) and Password.
 If you have not previously registered with Coremine Medical, there is a link to the Register page.
 If you have already registered but forgotten your password you can request a temporary new password (reset this to your own choice of password using My Page >> Profile >> Edit).

-The register link opens a dialog box that allows you to become a user of Coremine Medical features such as My Page and Projects.
+The register link opens a dialog box that allows you to become a user of Coremine Medical features such as My Page and Groups.
 Create a nick name (to help protect your identity) and password connected to your personalized Coremine Medical pages.
 Registering with Coremine Medical allows you to define and create Projects, retrieve previous activity through Search History, create a list of bookmarked concepts as well as a list of concepts that trigger email alerts.
 There are also additional Tools for exploring and compiling a reference Library for the registered user.
 And participating in a Group discussion forum requires that you be a registered user.

 Opens these help pages.